 These universities also provided historical applicant data, which we use to identify feeder high schools.
-Using universities' historical applicant data (Fall 2012-2016, Fall 2013-2016, or Fall 2014-2016 depending on what the university provided), we calculated the annual average number of applications from each high school to a university.5 We classified high schools as "feeder high schools" to a particular university if the high school sent more than the median number applications and as "non-feeder high schools" in all other cases.6 This allows us to determine whether, as we hypothesized, the Dashboard information holds greater utility for students attending high schools with which admissions staff have the least familiarity.
+Using universities' historical applicant data, we calculated the annual average number of applications from each high school to a university.5 We classified high schools as "feeder high schools" to a particular university if the high school sent more than the median number applications and as "non-feeder high schools" in all other cases.6 This allows us to determine whether, as we hypothesized, the Dashboard information has greater utility for students attending high schools with which admissions staff have the least familiarity.

-Table 1 also shows the diversity in participating universities.
-Three are public universities and the remainder are private universities.
-Total undergraduate enrollment ranges from less than 5,000 to more than 20,000, and sampled universities also vary in selectivity.
-This variation in selectivity is also shown by the SAT contextual difference, which represents the average score difference between a student's individual SAT score and the 75th percentile of her high school on the 1600 scale (SAT Math and Evidence-Based Reading and Writing).7 For example, on average, previous applicants to Universities 2 and 3 scored 219 points higher and 30 points lower than the 75th percentile SAT of these students' high schools.
+As previously noted, Table 1 shows the diversity in participating universities.
+The variation in selectivity is also re-emphasized by the SAT contextual difference, which represents the average score difference between a student's individual SAT score and the 75th percentile of her high school on the 1600 scale (SAT Math and Evidence-Based Reading and Writing).7 For example, on average, previous applicants to Universities 2 and 3 scored 219 points higher and 30 points lower, respectively, than the 75th percentile SAT of these students' high schools.

-The commonality among all the participating universities is that the average disadvantage levels among sampled applicants are lower than the national median disadvantage levels of high school graduates taking College Board exams (PSAT/NMSQT, SAT, or Advanced Placement).
-In other words, previous applicants at these universities tend to come from less disadvantaged contexts than the typical high school graduate.8 The average disadvantage of applicants ranges from the 21st percentile at University 5 to the 37th percentile at University 6.
+The commonality among all the participating universities is that the average challenge levels among sampled applicants, represented as the overall environmental context, are lower than the national median challenge levels of high school graduates taking College Board exams (PSAT/NMSQT, SAT, or Advanced Placement).
+In other words, previous applicants at these universities tend to come from less challenging environmental contexts than the typical high school graduate.8 The average overall environmental context of applicants ranges from the 21st percentile at University 5 to the 37th percentile at University 6.